HIS4230 – Introduction to International History: readings and perspectives

 A good ability to read and understand English is required for this course

 The seminar will meet 10 times for two hours at each meeting, for a total of twenty classroom hours.
-During each offering of this seminar, it will include four content-based units of four classroom hours apiece (two meetings of two hours).
 It also will include an introductory session and a midway research and writing workshop, where students and staff will work on developing appropriate research questions, research plans and writing plans.

 General topics for course units will include the following areas: the era of world war; the Cold War; human rights history; international aid history; and the contemporary Middle East.